2025 Pacific typhoon season: Seasonal forecasts

 During the year, several national meteorological services and scientific agencies forecast how many tropical cyclones, tropical storms, and typhoons will form during a season and/or how many tropical cyclones will affect a particular country.
-These agencies included the Tropical Storm Risk (TSR) Consortium of University College London, PAGASA, Vietnam's National Center for Hydro-Meteorological Forecasting (NCHMF) and Taiwan's Central Weather Administration (CWA).
+These agencies include the Tropical Storm Risk (TSR) Consortium of University College London, PAGASA, Vietnam's National Center for Hydro-Meteorological Forecasting (NCHMF) and Taiwan's Central Weather Administration (CWA).

+On January 23, 2025, PAGASA released its first outlook in their monthly seasonal climate outlook predicting the first half of 2025.
+They expected zero to three tropical cyclones that would form or enter the Philippine Area of Responsibility (PAR) from January to March, while two to five tropical cyclones are predicted to form or enter PAR between April to June.
+The agency also noted that La Niña conditions are expected to persist between January and March, with transition El Niño-Southern Oscillation (ENSO) conditions also anticipated during April to June.

 On May 7, 2025, TSR issued its first extended-range forecast, predicting slightly below-average activity with 25 named storms, 15 typhoons, and 8 intense typhoons.
 The outlook was influenced by expected neutral ENSO conditions, strong easterly wind anomalies in April, the absence of early-season storm activity, and a continued negative phase of the Pacific decadal oscillation (PDO), all of which are factors typically associated with reduced typhoon activity.

+PAGASA had also updated its second and final outlook on July 14 for July to September, predicting six to ten tropical cyclones would form or enter PAR during those months, while five to nine of those would form or enter PAR between October to December.
+The agency also indicated that the ENSO condition would also persist between July to September, and would further continue until the first quarter of the following year.

 TSR released its updated extended-range forecast on August 7, maintaining the number of named storms and typhoons but reducing the number of intense typhoons to 7.
 They also significantly decrease the prediction of the accumulated cyclone energy (ACE) index due to the lower-than-expected storm activity in June and July and the ongoing negative PDO phase.

 Seasonal summary

 Background

-The 2025 Pacific typhoon season has no official season limit, although most tropical cyclones typically develop between June and October.
-So far, 37 tropical cyclones have formed, with 26 strengthening into named storms.
-Thirteen of them have intensified into typhoons, and one has become a super typhoon.
-The ACE index for the season so far is 180.4 units.
+The 2025 Pacific typhoon season has no official season limit, although most tropical cyclones typically develop between June and November.
+In this season, 41 tropical cyclones formed, with 27 strengthening into named storms.
+Thirteen of them intensified into typhoons, and one further intensified into a super typhoon.